 Together with other ground-based recordings (by radars, riometers, all-sky cameras) and satellite observations, IMAGE is an essential part of the investigations of high-latitude magnetospheric-ionospheric physics.

-The TCS Geomagnetic Observations consolidates geomagnetic variation data and the disturbance levels recorded by auroral zone magnetometers from the IMAGE network and integrates it within the EPOS’ data portal.
+The TCS Geomagnetic Observations consolidates geomagnetic variation data and the disturbance levels recorded by auroral zone magnetometers from the IMAGE network and integrates it within the EPOS’ platform.

 INTERMAGNET